franscwa/OpenAI-Endpoint-Generator/README.md

 #  API Endpoint Generator, powered by GPT-3

-This project leverages OpenAI's GPT-3 Machine Learning Model NLP capabilitiess to generate API endpoints from user defined server, database and endpoint parameters
+This project leverages the OpenAI GPT-3 Machine Learning Model's NLP capabilities to generate API endpoints from user defined server, database and endpoint parameters
 =======
-This project uses OpenAI's GPT-3 Machine Learning Model natural langauge processing capabilities to generate API endpoints semantically in your choice between Python(Flask), JavaScript(Node and Express), and Go in MySQL, Postgres and MongoDB.

 Backend built with Python & Flask deployed on docker container hosted on AWS Lightsail